ZZP12/CS7280_Network_Science/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks.md

 If we rely again on the continuous k approximation, the previous summation becomes an integral that we can easily calculate:
 ![M2L04_04](imgs/M2L04_04.png)

-Note that this integral diverges to infinity if m - α + 1 >= 0 and so, the m’th moment of a power-law degree distribution is well defined (finite) if m < α - 1.
+Note that this integral diverges to infinity if __m - α + 1 >= 0__ and so, the m’th moment of a power-law degree distribution is well defined (finite) if
+$$m < α - 1$$

-Consequently, the mean (first moment) exists if α > 2 and the variance (second moment minus the square of the mean) exists if α > 3.
+_Consequently, the mean (first moment) exists if α > 2 and the variance (second moment minus the square of the mean) exists if α > 3._

-Of course the variance cannot be “infinite” if the network has a finite number of nodes (i.e., k never ”extends to infinity” in real networks).
-For many real-world networks however, the exponent α is estimated to be between 2 and 3, which means that even though the distribution has a well-defined average degree, the variability of the degree across different nodes is extremely large.
+_Of course the variance cannot be “infinite” if the network has a finite number of nodes (i.e., k never ”extends to infinity” in real networks).
+For many real-world networks however, the exponent α is estimated to be between 2 and 3,_ which means that even though the distribution has a well-defined average degree, **the variability of the degree across different nodes is extremely large**.

 ![M2L04_Fig05](imgs/M2L04_Fig05.jpg)
 *Standard Deviation is Large in Real Networks, Figure 4.8 from networksciencebook.com by Albert-László Barabási*